gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/RPC.md

 GWT will handle serialization of the Java objects passing back and forth&mdash;the arguments in the method calls and the return value.
 </p>
 <p class="note">
-<b>Important:</b> GWT RPC services are not the same as web services based on <a href="http://www.w3schools.com/soap/soap_intro.asp">SOAP</a> or <a href="http://java.sun.com/developer/technicalArticles/WebServices/restful/">REST</a>.
+<b>Important:</b> GWT RPC services are not the same as web services based on SOAP or <a href="http://java.sun.com/developer/technicalArticles/WebServices/restful/">REST</a>.
 They are simply as a lightweight method for transferring data between your server and the GWT application on the client.
-To compare single and multi-tier deployment options for integrating GWT RPC services into your application, see the Developer's Guide, <a href="/web-toolkit/doc/{{ release_path }}/DevGuideServerCommunication#DevGuideArchitecturalPerspectives">Architectural Perspectives</a>.
+To compare single and multi-tier deployment options for integrating GWT RPC services into your application, see the Developer's Guide, <a href="../DevGuideServerCommunication.html#DevGuideArchitecturalPerspectives">Architectural Perspectives</a>.
 </p>
 <h3>Java components of the GWT RPC Mechanism</h3>